1. Home

 2023

-Measures the quantity of food that has been diverted from waste and saved for consumption or use.
+Measures the quantity of food diverted from waste and retained for consumption or further use through Holdbart’s surplus food retail operations.

 2024